BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

 ```
 Note that the overall hash of the Merkle-tree used by Gordian Envelope remains the same: `3c1cc7e5`.
 In addition, the signature remains valid, even though information has been elided _and_ the data has _not_ been signed again.

 Anyone inside of Carmen's company who can see the complete CryptFinger results will know that it matches this external result because it contains the same hash.
-As a result, there's no need to determine is one is newer than the other!
+As a result, there's no need to determine if one is newer than the other!

 ### #5: Carmen Makes CryptFinger Provable (Inclusion Proof)

 > _Problem Solved:_ Carmen wants to make her aliases verifiable.

-Carmen does not want to publish info on her aliases, such as `carmen@blockchaincommons.com`, because doing so would just increase the amount of spam that she receives at those accounts.
+Carmen does not want to publicly publish her aliases, such as `carmen@blockchaincommons.com`, because doing so would just increase the amount of spam that she receives at those accounts.
 However, she does want to make those aliases verifiable.
 If someone wants to know if `carmen@blockchaincommons.com` is also `carmen@cryptfinger.com` she wants to allow them to verify that in an easily automatable way that doesn't require her to do anything.
 Fortunately, this is trivial given the CryptFinger structure that she has created.

 All that Carmen needs to do is reveal how aliases are stored within her WebFinger structure.
-Once she has, anyone can create an assertion for `alias anyaddress@anysite`, properly lower casing the address per Carmen's specification.
+Once she has, anyone can create an assertion for `alias anyaddress@anysite`, properly lower casing the address per Carmen's specification, and test that against an inclusion proof to show whether it's included in Carmen's `ELIDED` results.

+Here' an assertion that could be written for Carmen's Blockchain Commons alias:
 ```
 "alias": "carmen@blockchaincommons.com"
 ```